Ebimsv/Facial_Age_estimation_PyTorch/Readme.md

 #### ResNet50 Model

-You will find code and instructions for using the ResNet50 model with your custom dataset.
-The ResNet50 architecture is a widely-used convolutional neural network that has shown impressive performance on various computer vision tasks.
+- The ResNet50 architecture is a widely-used convolutional neural network that has shown impressive performance on various computer vision tasks.
 You will learn how to load the pre-trained ResNet50 model, fine-tune it on your custom dataset, and use it for inference.

 #### EfficientNet B0 Model

-You will find code and instructions for using the EfficientNet B0 model with your custom dataset.
-EfficientNet is a family of convolutional neural networks that have achieved state-of-the-art performance on image classification tasks while being computationally efficient.
+- EfficientNet is a family of convolutional neural networks that have achieved state-of-the-art performance on image classification tasks while being computationally efficient.
 You will learn how to load the pre-trained EfficientNet B0 model, adapt it to your custom dataset, and leverage its capabilities for classification or feature extraction.

 ## Training Process